Eat the Rich (film)

 Eat the Rich is a 1987 British black comedy film directed by Peter Richardson, who also wrote the screenplay with Pete Richens.
 A co-production between Channel 4 Films, Iron Fist Motion Pictures and Michael White Productions, it features cast members from the popular television series The Comic Strip Presents....

 The film stars Lanah Pellay as Alex, Nosher Powell as the Home Secretary, and a number of cameos, including by Miranda Richardson, Nigel Planer, Robbie Coltrane, Rik Mayall, Paul McCartney, Shane MacGowan, Jennifer Saunders, Jimmy Fagg, Kathy Burke, Koo Stark, Sandie Shaw, Dawn French, Bill Wyman, Jools Holland, Hugh Cornwell, Adrian Edmondson, Angela Bowie and Lemmy.

+The film initially focuses on a waiter in a high-class restaurant, who is met with constant contempt by the customers.
+After being fired, he forms an anarchist gang who attack and take over the restaurant.
+They start serving the clients and their former co-workers as food for other rich people.
+A number of would-be revolutionaries have figured out the gang's scheme and try to use them in a scheme against their own archenemy, the loutish Home Secretary.

 Plot

 Alex is a waiter in high-class London restaurant Bastards, subject to the upper-class customers' daily contempt.
 He is fired for being rude to the clientele.
 After witnessing a terrorist act on an embassy, he robs a benefits office and goes on the run with his new friend.

 The Home Secretary is a menacing, beer-swilling, fornicating lout with his own way of dealing with trouble, usually with his fists.
 He is the darling of the voters, the press, and Fiona, a glamorous KGB agent.
 It was he who ended the terrorist situation earlier.
-His enemies include the sinister Commander Fortune, who plots a people's revolution with a difference, and General Karprov and Spider, who plot to derail the Home Secretary's campaign to become Prime Minister.
+His enemies include the sinister Commander Fortune, who plots a people's revolution with a difference, and General Karprov and Spider, who plot to derail the Home Secretary's campaign to become prime minister.

 Alex returns to Bastards with a four-person team of anarchists and lays waste to the clientele and staff.
 He serves them up for consumption by other rich people in their new restaurant, and changed from Bastards to Eat the Rich.
 When Commander Fortune and Spider realise what's on the menu they formulate a plot to get rid of the conservative Home Secretary for good.